 - Audio Description

-A touch tour is normally organised prior to an audio described performance.
-Audiences are invited to attend a touch tour of the set, the stage, props and costumes so that audiences with visual impairments can experience and contextualise the stage.
+Before an audio described performance audiences are invited to attend a touch tour of the set, the stage, props and costumes.
+This gives audiences with visual impairments a chance to experience and contextualise the stage.

-Audio description is also available to visual arts audiences with a new device called Discovery Pen.
-Using the pens audiences who are blind or visually impaired can explore the art works through descriptions, artists’ statements and curatorial statements.
+Using this device audiences who are blind or visually impaired can explore the art works through descriptions, artists’ statements and curatorial statements.

 The Discovery Pen is a light handheld device, about the size of an ice-cream cone and similar in shape.
 On the top is a raised dome covered with small perforations.
 This is the speaker.
 The pen, about fifteen centimetres in length, gradually narrows to a blunt point.
-To access the audio, the blunt point of the pen is pressed against data badges throughout the exhibition.
+To access the audio, the blunt point of the pen scans codes that are placed throughout the exhibition.

 Discovery Pens make art accessible to people with visual impairments by playing audio descriptions of the works, as well as statements by the artists and curators of the exhibition